Flexible Deep Neural Networks for Partially Linear Survival Data: Estimation and Survival Inference: Model Formulation

 In this work, we extend the deep partially linear framework of \citet{zhong2022deep} to the non-PH setting by considering a baseline-free model of the form

 where $g_o(t,\mathbf{X})$ is estimated by a DNN.
-Our formulation retains the interpretability and inference guarantees for the parametric component ${\btheta}_o$, but generalizes the nuisance component from $f(\mathbf{X})$ to $g_o(t,\mathbf{X})$, thereby allowing fully flexible, time-varying effects and removing the reliance on a baseline hazard function.
+Model (\ref{eq:model1}) is baseline-free in the sense that the entire time dependence of the hazard is absorbed into the nuisance function $g_o(t,\bX)$, rather than being decomposed into a baseline hazard and covariate effects.
+This is not merely a reparameterization of a Cox-type model with time-varying coefficients: allowing $g_o(t,\bX)$ to be an unrestricted function of $(t,\bX)$ strictly enlarges the model class relative to representations of the form $h_0(t)\exp\{\zeta^\top \bZ + f(X)\}$.
 This extension overcomes the PH restriction inherent in \citet{zhong2022deep}, resolves the non-identifiability issues that arise when time is included in the DNN, and greatly expands the class of survival models that can be handled within a semiparametric, partially linear framework.
+Identifiability of $\btheta_o$ in this setting follows from the partially linear structure together with Assumption A5 (see Section 4.2).
+These conditions ensure that no nontrivial linear function of $\bZ$ can be represented almost surely as a function of $(t,\bX)$, and therefore prevent $g_o(t,\bX)$ from absorbing components of the linear effect.
+This is formulated in Lemma 3 (Section 4.3).

-As we demonstrate in Section \ref{sec:simulation}, restricting the nuisance function to depend only on only on $\mathbf{X}$, as in the partially linear Cox model, can induce substantial bias in the estimation of the linear effect whenever the nuisance covariates exhibit time-varying effects.
+As we demonstrate in Section \ref{sec:simulation}, restricting the nuisance function to depend only on $\mathbf{X}$, as in the partially linear Cox model, can induce substantial bias in the estimation of the linear effect whenever the nuisance covariates exhibit time-varying effects.
 Allowing $g_o$ to depend on both $t$ and $\mathbf{X}$ eliminates this source of bias but introduces significant methodological challenges.
 First, the negative partial likelihood can no longer be used as the DNN loss function.
-Instead, the full-likelihood is adopted which includes the predictable cumulative hazard that must be numerically approximated at every training step, increasing the computational burden.
+Instead, the full likelihood is adopted, which includes the predictable cumulative hazard that must be numerically approximated at every training step, increasing the computational burden.
 Second, the presence of this integral markedly complicates the asymptotic analysis: the time dimension introduces additional stochastic terms that must be controlled, requiring new empirical process arguments beyond those used for time-invariant nuisance functions.
-Our estimation framework in Section 3 addresses these computational difficulties, and the technical developments leading to the asymptotic results are presented in Section 4.3.
+Our estimation framework in Section 3 addresses these computational difficulties, and the technical developments leading to the asymptotic results are presented in Sections 4 and 5.